 Do Not Inspect

 Do Not Inspect lets administrators bypass certain elements from inspection.
-Administrators who wish to bypass a site must match against the host in order to prevent HTTP inspection from occuring on both encrypted and plaintext traffic.
+Administrators who wish to bypass a site must match against the host in order to prevent HTTP inspection from occurring on both encrypted and plaintext traffic.

 The Do Not Inspect action is only available when matching against the host criteria.